alokgar/SE_Project/README.md

 # IndustryAssist
 It is a web application which fulfills the day-to-day requirement of Manufacturing Industries.This application aims at providing an efficient interface to the industry for managing their product  inventory based on each item sold/produced and help their marketing team with a simple and friendly way to create orders.

+## Tech/framework used
+- ReactJS
+- Redux
+- NodeJS
+- ExpressJS
+- MongoDB
+-
 ## Folder Desciption
+- **Requirement and Designing Docs**
+  - Docs - This folder contains the docs related the SRS, ERdiagram , Data flow diagram of the application.

 - **Frontend**
   - Client - This folder contains the frontend React application of our Web App.